Riemannian thresholding methods for row-sparse and low-rank matrix recovery: Riemannian optimization approaches

 In the non-Riemannian version in Algorithm~\ref{alg: IHT quasi} the tangent space projection is not applied.
 For rank-one measurements, $\matop{A^*}(\matop A(X) - y)$ is a sum of $m$ rank-one matrices, but this does not help since usually $m \ge N$.
 The cost remains $O(mNM)$.

 We conclude that in the case of rank-one measurements, if $k$ is much smaller than $N$, the Riemannian method should be computationally beneficial.
-This is confirmed by our numerical experiment in Section~\ref{sec: blind deconvolution}.
+This is confirmed by our numerical experiment in section~\ref{sec: blind deconvolution}.
 Table~\ref{tab: complexity} contains the complexities for the main steps in both algorithms.
+Note that unlike for Gaussian measurements, we usually cannot expect an RIP to hold for rank-one measurements and therefore even the local convergence result in Proposition~\ref{prop:localConvRIHT} might not be applicable.
+It would be interesting to study under which conditions the contractivity of $\matop I -\matop A^*\matop A$ on the tangent space $T_{X^*}\mathcal{M}_{k,S^*}$ as required in this proposition can be guaranteed for rank-one measurements, but we do not pursue this here.